leaflabs/leaflabs-docs/source/libmaple/overview.rst

 This page is a general overview of :ref:`libmaple proper
 <libmaple-vs-wirish>`.
 It describes libmaple's design, and names
 implementation patterns to look for when using it.
+General familiarity with the :ref:`STM32 <stm32>` is assumed; beginners should start with the high-level :ref:`Wirish interface <language>` instead.
-Examples are given from the sources.
+Examples are given from libmaple's sources.

 .. contents:: Contents
    :local: